iarellano/iad-rest-client-maven-plugin/README.md

 [Go to Configuration parameters list](#Configuration)

 ### headersOutput
-Sets the file to persist the response headers, headers are persisted as properties. e.g. ContentType=application/json
+Sets the file to persist the response headers, headers are persisted as properties. e.g. ContentType=application/json.
+It is relative to pom.xml

 |                   |                      |
 | ----------------- | -------------------- |